 Sometimes, sitting for a long meditation session can be a bit much, and that’s fine.
-Instead, choose a few mindful activities that you can do.
+A better way to meditate with ADHD is to choose a few mindful activities that you can do.
 For instance, try chopping up vegetables mindfully, or maybe do some mindful gardening.
 You can even just go for a mindful walk.
 All you need to do is choose one task and do it slowly while being conscious of what you are doing.
 Many of my students who struggle with formal meditation sessions enjoy these more active mindfulness exercises.

 According to Duke University, one particular application of meditation that has been shown to help with ADHD is Maps for ADHD (Mindfulness Awareness Practices for ADHD Program), which is based on three exercises: Body Scan, Vipassana, and Mindfulness Based Cognitive Behavioral Therapy.
 The guided meditation above is based on this practice.

 Meditation is very helpful for people with ADHD.
-In my private meditation lessons, I have been able to help many people with ADHD to learn to concentrate, to improve their quality of life, and to get a handle on their condition.
-While it can be a challenge for people with ADHD to meditate, the tips above and the guided meditation for ADHD will help you to get started.
-I am always here to help.
-Book a private meditation lesson with me today.
+In my private lessons, I have been able to help many people with ADHD to learn to concentrate, to improve their quality of life, and to get a handle on their condition.
+While it can be a challenge for people with ADHD to meditate, the tips above and the guided meditation will help you to get started.

 “My goal is to provide the most authentic meditation sessions so you can harness the power of your own mind for personal transformation” – Paul Harrison